Ankur/Prep-FTC-Team/README.md

 * Organized meetings
 * Have a goal to work towards
-* Have opportunities for newer members to learn
+* Have opportunities for newer members to learn by
-* Learning by doing
+* Learning by building and doing

 ## Season Timeline